Generating Benefits for Landowners Through Reforestation

 1. Open to Louisiana landowners with NRCS permanent Wetland Reserve Easements recently closed or scheduled to close and trees have not been planted.

-2. Landowners must sign a Green Attributes Agreement with Restore the Earth Foundation (REF).
+2. Landowners must sign a Green Attributes Agreement (GAA) with Restore the Earth Foundation (REF).
 The GAA is subordinate to the terms of the WRE agreement and will go into effect after the WRE is successfully closed.
-It allows REF to fund and perform the activities required to track, quantify, verify and transact all the environmental, financial, and social impacts and outcomes generated over the life of the project.
-The GAA conveys all the carbon and other green attributes from this project to REF. agreement allows REF to fund and perform the activities required to successfully restore marginal cropland acres to their healthy ecological state, and to track, quantify, verify and transact all the environmental, financial, and social impacts and outcomes generated over the life of the project.
+It allows REF to fund and perform the activities required to track, quantify, verify, document, and report environmental and community outcomes generated over the life of the project.
+The GAA assigns environmental attributes associated with the restoration to REF for program administration purposes.

 3. Landowners must verify the land has not been forested in the past 10 years.